eskay993/gamefiles/sp-football-life-2026/README.md

 The new 2026 script comes with a menu that lets you choose to run Settings or Switcher right from Lutris.

 In Desktop Mode, just launch the game in Lutris and select the option you want from the popup.

+If you do not see the menu option for Switcher, or it's not running, try this Linux native version I made.
+Instructions in the zip - [FL_2026_Switcher-Linux.zip](https://github.com/eskay993/gamefiles/raw/refs/heads/main/sp-football-life-2026/FL_2026_Switcher-Linux.zip)

 ## How to add SPFL to Steam Library / Game Mode